Drinking water issue probed

 November 16, 2025

-The Water Supplies Department said today that it is following up on the discovery of black particles in the drinking water of some Taikoo Shing households.
+The Water Supplies Department today followed up on the discovery of black particles in the drinking water of some Taikoo Shing households.

-The department received a notification from the Taikoo Shing management office last night that residents, mainly in phases four and five of the development, had found small black particles in their drinking water.
+The department received a notification last night that residents, mainly in phases four and five of Taikoo Shing estate, had found small black particles in their drinking water.
 It immediately sent staff to look into the incident.
 They collected water samples from affected households and from the buildings’ sump and roof drinking water tanks for laboratory testing.
-Results are pending.

 Stressing that it understands residents’ concerns, the department advised that if water has remained in pipes for some time, or when using taps for the first time each morning, residents should let the water run until it becomes clear before consumption.

-Residents should notify the management office or call the Water Supplies Department at 2824 5000 if they notice abnormalities in tdrinking water.
+Residents should notify the management office or call the Water Supplies Department at 2824 5000 if they notice continued abnormalities in drinking water.

 Back to top